paraspell/docs/docs/analyser/analyser-use.md

-# Ready to make XCM Multilocations more human friendly? 👨‍🏫
+# Ready to make XCM Locations more human friendly? 👨‍🏫

 This documentation provides you all steps necessary to implement core XCM Analyser functions.
 It also provides you with handy examples that can help you understand how to use this tool to its fullest potential.